Chile's right wins big in local elections as political tides shift

 The results were a further sign the political tide had shifted toward the right in Latin America, after electoral disappointments for left-wing candidates elsewhere in the region over the past year including in neighboring Argentina and Peru.

 Independent parties - previously a non-player in Chilean politics - also outperformed, raising the possibility that Chile's 26-year-old two-coalition system could rupture.
+An unaffiliated candidate won a shock upset in the mayor's race in Valparaiso, one of Chile's largest cities.

-With disaffection with the entire political class running high, Sunday's vote was also marked by relatively high absention rates.
+With disaffection with the entire political class running high, Sunday's vote was also marked by relatively high abstention rates.

-Bachelet, who is constitutionally barred from seeking re-election in 2017, lamented the low turnout in broadcast comments on Sunday night.
+Bachelet, who is constitutionally barred from seeking re-election in 2017, lamented the low turnout in broadcast comments on Sunday night and acknowledged her coalition's defeat.

 "We are going to redouble our efforts to respond to the demands and dreams of our citizens ... this is a very serious message, not just for our coalition but all political leaders in the country."

-(Reporting by Gram Slattery; Editing by Rosalba O'Brien and Peter Cooney)
+Reporting by Gram Slattery; Editing by Rosalba O'Brien, Peter Cooney and Christian Schmollinger